Bagansiapiapi: History

 Every year, the Chinese community celebrates the anniversary of Bagansiapiapi, on the 16th day, of the 5th month of the Lunar year, believing that the initial immigrant group landed at Bagansiapiapi on that day.

-Most of the Chinese population are Hokkien, originating from Tang-Ua (TongAn, now part of E-Meng/Xiamen), Kim-Meng (Kinmen, Quemoy, JinMen), and Cin-Kang (JinJiang/Jinjiang).
+Most of the Chinese population are Hokkien, originating from Tâng-Oann 同安(TongAn, now part of ē-Mn̂g 廈門Xiamen), Kim-Mn̂g 金門 (Kinmen, Quemoy, JinMen), and Chìn-Kang 晉江(JinJiang/Jinjiang).
 Some Teochew, living mainly in the southern part, and a minority of Khek/Hakka also populated the town.
-Most of Chinese population communicate using the Tang-Ua dialect of Hokkien.
+Most of Chinese population communicate using the Tâng-Oann dialect of Hokkien.

 Bagansiapiapi was one of the largest fish producers in the world during the late 1980s and early 1990s, ranking second in the world.
 Bagansiapiapi is also famous for swallow nest farming.
 Indonesia's bird's nests are famous for their quality and are well liked by consumers.
 This industry has led Bagansiapiapi into a new era of economic growth, involving investment, high activity in building construction and export growth.

 In recent years, urbanization has been an issue.
 Most of the youth leave the town after high school to pursue a better life, or higher education in larger cities.
 They normally return for the traditional family reunion during the Chinese New Year celebrations.